31 May 2024

 Where’d these books come from?

-Thrown in there were seven previously-unknown books.
+Thrown into the mix were seven previously-unknown books.
 Plus some extra chapters of Esther and Daniel, and some greatly different chapters of Jeremiah.

-Where’d the seven books come from?
+Where’d these seven books come from?
 Dunno.
-It looks like the Egyptians translated every Hebrew-language book they had on hand, figuring if it was Hebrew, it went into the bible.
+It looks like the Egyptians translated every Hebrew-language book they had on hand, figuring if it was Hebrew, it oughta go into the bible.
 (The books were about God after all.)
 So they all got bundled together as if they’re all inspired, sacred scripture.
-And for the first 15 centuries of Christendom, with rare exceptions, every Christian assumed they are scripture.
+And for the first 15 centuries of Christendom, with rare exceptions, every Christian presumed they are scripture.

-Eusebius Sophronius Hieronymus (347–420), a priest and linguist whom we know as St. Jerome, was hired by the Romans to fix the Vulgate, the popular Latin translation of the bible, ’cause parts of it were such a hasty, sloppy job.
-Jerome decided to translate it from the original, not the Septuagint, and went to Jerusalem to learn Hebrew.
-He learned the Jews don’t acknowledge the apocrypha.
-And he figured they were on to something, so he didn’t acknowledge the apocrypha.
-But his Roman bosses insisted he translate it—remember, to them it was bible!
+Eusebius Sophronius Hieronymus (347–420), a priest and linguist whom we know as St. Jerome, was hired by Roman Christians to fix the Vulgate, the popular Latin translation of the bible, ’cause parts of it were such a hasty, sloppy job.
+Jerome decided to translate it from the original Hebrew, not the Septuagint.
+So he went to Jerusalem to learn Hebrew.
+There, he learned the Jews don’t acknowledge the apocrypha—and figured they were on to something, so he didn’t acknowledge the apocrypha.
+But his Roman bosses insisted he translate it anyway.
+Remember, to them it was bible!
 So Jerome accommodated them.

 Christians who fear the apocrypha love to point to Jerome’s objections.
 But they ignore the fact Jerome didn’t refuse to translate the books.
 He didn’t think them evil and corrupt—so much so, he had to keep ’em away from Christian hands, lest we be led astray.

 Neither did professor and reformer Martin Luther (1483–1546).
 Like Jerome, he wasn’t so sure about apocrypha.
-For that matter, he didn’t care for Hebrews, James, Jude, and Revelation either.
-But he didn’t delete any of these books from the bible altogether.
-He simply moved ’em to the back.
-He put the New Testament books at the back of the NT (which is why the German book-order still differs from everyone else’s).
-And he put the Old Testament books into a whole separate section between the OT and NT, which Luther labeled “Apocrypha.”
+(For that matter, Luther didn’t care for Hebrews, James, Jude, and Revelation either.)
+But he didn’t delete any of these books from the bible: He simply moved ’em to the back.
+He moved the New Testament books he didn’t like to the back of the NT, which is why the German book-order still differs from everyone else’s.
+And he put the Old Testament apocrypha into a whole separate section between the OT and NT, which Luther labeled “Apocrypha.”

 I mentioned the Puritans started purging the apocrypha from bibles.
-Originally they had no beef with it.
-But over time some of ’em got paranoid: “Why are these books in our bibles if they aren’t God-inspired scripture?
+Originally they had no beef with it either.
+But over time some of ’em got paranoid: “Why are these books in our bibles if they’re not God-inspired scripture?
 If they’re not God’s word, they gotta be mens’ word—and we don’t want these men corrupting our theology.”
 So out they went.

-You’d be surprised to hear that at the time Luther reorganized the bible’s books, the Catholics hadn’t yet formally decided which books belong in there, and which don’t.
-They just went with custom.
-Luther’s action got ’em to declare, in their first Council of Trent (1543–63), that their edition of the Vulgate is authoritative, and the apocryphal books are deuterocanon—a word which tends to confuse Protestants, ’cause Catholics and Orthodox define it differently.
+You’d be surprised to hear that at the time Luther reorganized the bible’s book order, no church had formally decided which books belong in the bible.
+Everybody was just going with tradition.
+Luther’s action got the Catholics to declare, in their first Council of Trent (1543–63), that their edition of the Vulgate is authoritative, and the apocryphal books are deuterocanon—a word which tends to confuse Protestants, ’cause Catholics and Orthodox define it differently.

 CATHOLICS: Deuterocanon means they were written second: The Hebrew-language OT books were written first, and the Greek-language books written second.
 But they’re all canon.
 All inspired scripture.
 All bible.